This Take Me Back Tuesday revisits a special day from September 1999 when Emma and Nick were still finding their way through young love.

-Sometimes the people we share our most nostalgic memories with aren’t the ones we end up with… but their place in our past love story stays with us.
+Sometimes the people we share our most nostalgic memories with aren’t the ones we end up with, but their place in our story never truly disappears.

 We had been good, but not built to last.